 Roughing the Passer or Kicker: To protect kickers and quarterbacks, who are very vulnerable when they are passing or kicking the ball, players are not allowed to run into them after the ball has been thrown or kicked.

 Intentional Grounding: When the passer throws a pass nowhere near an eligible receiver strictly to avoid being sacked.

-Ineligible Receiver Downfield: When one of the offensive players that is not an eligible receiver is more than 5 yards downfield from the line of scrimmage during a forward pass.
+Ineligible Receiver Downfield: When one of the offensive players who is not an eligible receiver is more than 5 yards downfield from the line of scrimmage during a forward pass.